alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 1. Install Nacos Server by downloading or build from source code.**Recommended latest version Nacos Server**

 	1. Download: Download Nacos Server [download page](https://github.com/alibaba/nacos/releases)
-	2. Build from source code: Get source code by git clone git@github.com:alibaba/Nacos.git from Github Nacos and build your code.
+	2. Build from source code: Get source code by git clone git@github.com:alibaba/Nacos.git from GitHub Nacos and build your code.
 See [build reference](https://nacos.io/en-us/docs/quick-start.html) for details.

 2. Unzip the downloaded file and go to the nacos/bin folder(), And according to the actual situation of the operating system, execute the following command。[see reference for more detail](https://nacos.io/en-us/docs/quick-start.html)。